Creative happiness and the reset button

 U-Bend of Creative Life

-In the beginning, fresh out of college.
-It’s a mess.
-Newcomers are uncertain about their strengths as they navigate an unfamiliar industry.
-They might switch jobs, try freelancing, and so on.
-It takes some time to find their footing.
-But once they discover the right fit, the first few years bring a series of continuous creative highs.
+In the beginning, fresh out of college — it’s a mess.
+Newcomers are uncertain, navigating an unfamiliar industry, switching jobs, trying freelancing, figuring out what they’re actually good at.
+It takes time.
+But once they find the right fit, the first few years bring a run of continuous creative highs.
+Everything is a first.
+Firsts feel like something.

 Creative Happiness, low points